Winona Ryder On Losing Virginity, Teenage Drugs, And Those Facial Expressions

 Winona Ryder, who stars alongside Harbour on Stranger Things, apparently lost control of her facial expressions as her co-star delivered a powerful speech while accepting the award for Best Ensemble Drama.

-RT streetartglobe: Us looking for takeout on a Sunday night. ????????????#streetart #strangerthings #WinonaRyder pic.twitter.com/fMz8zCL9uy
+RT streetartglobe: Us looking for takeout on a Sunday night.????????????#streetart #strangerthings #WinonaRyder pic.twitter.com/fMz8zCL9uy

 — Diane Bass (@dianebassdesign) February 12, 2017